What is a masterbatch?

 A typical masterbatch contains three main components:

 The carrier resin is the matrix in which pigments or additives are dispersed.
 It must be compatible with the base polymer to ensure proper mixing and performance.
-Common carrier resins include:- Polyethylene (PE)
+Common carrier resins include:

 Some masterbatches include lubricants or stabilizers that improve dispersion, reduce friction during extrusion, and enhance process efficiency.